Table Mountain National Park

 Table Mountain National Park, previously known as the Cape Peninsula National Park, is a national park in Cape Town, South Africa, proclaimed on 29 May 1998, for the purpose of protecting the natural environment of the Table Mountain chain, and in particular the rare fynbos vegetation.

+The park contains two well-known landmarks, Table Mountain, for which the park is named, and the Cape of Good Hope, the most southwestern extremity of Africa.
 The park is managed by South African National Parks (SANParks), and is included as part of the UNESCO Cape Floral Region World Heritage Site.

-The park contains two well-known landmarks: Table Mountain, for which the park is named; and the Cape of Good Hope, the most southwestern extremity of Africa.

 History

 Arguments for a national park on the Cape Peninsula, centred on Table Mountain, began in earnest in the mid-1930s.
-The Table Mountain Preservation Board was set up in 1952, and in 1957 its recommendation to the National Monuments Board was accepted and Table Mountain was declared a national monument.
+The Table Mountain Preservation Board was set up in 1952, and in 1957 its recommendation to the National Monuments Board was accepted, and Table Mountain was declared a national monument.

 In the mid 1960s, the Cape Town City Council declared nature reserves on Table Mountain, Lion's Head, Signal Hill, and Silvermine.
-Following high fire incidence in the 1970s, Douglas Hey was appointed to assess the ecological state of Table Mountain and the southern Peninsula, and he recommended (1978) that all the Peninsula's mountains above 152m should be conserved.
+Following high fire incidence in the 1970s, Douglas Hey was appointed to assess the ecological state of Table Mountain and the southern Peninsula: he recommended in 1978 that all the Peninsula's mountains above 152m should be conserved.

 This laid the foundations for the Cape Peninsula Protected Natural Environment (CPPNE) area, finally established in 1989.
-However, environmental management was still bedevilled by the fragmented nature of land ownership on the Peninsula.
+However, environmental management was still bedeviled by the fragmented nature of land ownership on the Peninsula.

 Following a big fire above the city bowl in 1991, Attorney General Frank Kahn was appointed to reach consensus on a plan for rationalising management of the CPPNE.

 In 1995, Prof. Brian Huntley recommended that SANParks be appointed to manage the CPPNE, with an agreement signed in April 1998 to transfer around 39,500 acres to SANParks.

 On 29 May 1998, then-president Nelson Mandela proclaimed the Cape Peninsula National Park.
 The park was later renamed to the Table Mountain National Park.

 Geography

 Map showing the Cape Peninsula, illustrating the positions of the Cape Town City Bowl, nestled between Table Mountain, Lion's Head, Devil's Peak and Table Bay, the main mountains and peaks that make up the Peninsula, and the Cape of Good Hope in the far south of the Peninsula.
 Most of the mountainous areas indicated in light and darker brown, as well as the southern end of the Peninsula, south of the 34° 10'S line of latitude, belong to the Table Mountain National Park.

 The park runs approximately north–south along the range of mountains that make up the mountainous spine of the Cape Peninsula, from Signal Hill in the north, through Lion's Head, Table Mountain, Constantiaberg, Silvermine, the mountains of the southern Peninsula, terminating at Cape Point.

 The park is not a single contiguous area; the undeveloped mountainous areas which make up most of the park are separated by developed urban areas on the shallower terrain.
-Thus the park is divided into three separate sections, as listed below.
+Thus, the park is divided into three separate sections, as listed below.